- Department of History (Africana and Diaspora Studies, Social Studies Education)

 - Department of Sociology

-The school also has one graduate program features a Master of Arts in Interdisciplinary Behavioral Sciences.
+The school also has one graduate program – Master of Arts in Interdisciplinary Behavioral Sciences featuring face to face, hybrid and online options.

 Upon graduation, our students help shape the world as researchers, clinicians, and policy makers in a wide range of fields that include law and government, mental health, and teaching.
 Few universities can be truly great without a strong behavioral and social sciences division, and our strength remains in our disciplines that form a solid foundation for graduate study, and advancement through interdisciplinary cooperation and research across campus and the world.
 Teaching remains most important to our faculty where our small undergraduate class sizes enhance overall student learning, while all faculty are encouraged to represent the division on our march to take the university to the community and beyond through service.